qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

 ---------------

-To add a map legend, click the |mActionAddLegend| :sup:`Add new legend` icon, place the element with the left mouse button on the Print Composer canvas and position and customize the appearance in the legend :guilabel:`Item Properties` tab.
+To add a map legend, click the |mActionAddLegend| :sup:`Add new legend` icon, place the item with the left mouse button on the Print Composer canvas and position and customize the appearance in the legend :guilabel:`Item Properties` tab.